Quick Links Menu.

 Class Notes:

-With limited operating experience with the converted PROTEUS (AS 19) and prior to the delivery of the first new design SSBN tender (AS 31), the tender in FY 1963 (AS 33) involved new characteristics and a complete new design.
-Preliminary SCB discussions began in early July 1961.
+Despite only limited operating experience with the converted PROTEUS (AS 19) and prior to the delivery of the first new design SSBN tender (AS 31), new characteristics and a completely new design were adopted for the FY 1963 tender (AS 33).
+Preliminary SCB discussions on the ship began in early July 1961.
 New requirements developed were:

 - 1. Increase in storerooms (about 15%).